shaderecker/ansible-pihole/README.md

 ## `sync.yaml`
 This playbook enables the synchronisation of settings between multiple Pi-hole instances.
+You can run it with: `ansible-playbook -i inventory.yaml sync.yaml`
 One Pi-hole functions as the primary instance and the others as secondaries which pull from the primary.
 Syncing is scheduled as a cronjob and set to run two times per day (frequency can be changed [here](roles/sync/tasks/main.yaml#L28)).
 What gets synced: